escobartc/Movies-Application/README.md

 - Kotlin coroutines were used to handle asynchronous tasks
 - Jetpack Compose was used for some views
 - For the use of the map and location reading Compose Google Map was used
+- TMDB api key and header are stored in a local properties file and added to buildconfig

 ## Screen 1: